Please login to continue

 Larry Neufeld

-Larry gives leadership to the operational support and resourcing of missionaries and global projects that North American churches support.
-He also oversees the recruitment and development of workers through the Mission Training Programs to equip young leaders for a lifetime of mission.
+Larry gives leadership to the operational support and resourcing of missionaries and global projects that North American churches partner with.
+He also oversees the recruitment and development of missionaries, supporting the Mission Training Program Director, Carol Letkeman and her teams that equip young leaders for a lifetime of mission.

 Daniel Lichty